The training accuracy of two-layer neural networks: its estimation and understanding using random datasets: Empirical corrections

-In 2-D, by Eq. (\ref{eq:14}), we have:
+In 2-D, by Eq.~(\ref{eq:14}), we have:

 If $\frac{L}{N}=c$, $b$ is not changed by $N$.
-To test this counter-intuitive inference, we let $L=N=\left\{100,\ 200,\ 500,\ 800,\ 1000,\ 2000,\ 5000\right\}$.
+To test this counter-intuitive inference, we let $L=N=$ \{100,\ 200,\ 500,\ 800,\ 1000,\ 2000,\ 5000\}.
 Since $\frac{L}{N}=1$, $b$ and $E[\alpha]$ are unchanged.
-But Table 1 shows the real training accuracies vary with $N$.
+But Table~\ref{tab:1} shows the real training accuracies vary with $N$.
 The predicted training accuracy is close to the real training accuracy only at $N=200$ and the real training accuracy decreases with the growth of $N$.
 Hence, our theory must be refined using empirical corrections.

-The correction could be applied on either Eq. (\ref{eq:14}) or (\ref{eq:11}).
-We decide to modify the Eq. (\ref{eq:14}) because the range of function (\ref{eq:11}) is $(0.5, \ 1)$, which is an advantage for training accuracy estimation.
-In Table \ref{tab:1}, the real training accuracy decreases when $N$ increases; this suggests that the exponent of $N$ in Eq. (\ref{eq:14}) should be larger than that of $L$.
-Therefore, according to (\ref{eq:14}), we consider a more general equation to connect the ensemble index $b$ with parameters $d$, $N$, and $L$:
+The correction could be applied on either Eq.~(\ref{eq:14}) or (\ref{eq:11}).
+We modify Eq.~(\ref{eq:14}) because the range of function~(\ref{eq:11}) is $(0.5, \ 1)$, which is an advantage for training accuracy estimation.
+In Table~\ref{tab:1}, the real training accuracy decreases when $N$ increases; this suggests that the exponent of $N$ in Eq.~(\ref{eq:14}) should be larger than that of $L$.
+Therefore, according to (\ref{eq:14}), we consider a more general equation to connect the ensemble index $b$ with three \textbf{spatial parameters} $x_d$, $y_d$, and $c_d$:

-\begin{obs} The ensemble index $b$ is computed by Eq. (\ref{eq:15}) with special parameters $\left\{x_d,\ y_d,\ c_d\right\}$. $x_d,\ y_d$ are exponents of $N$ and $L$, and $c_d$ is a constant.
-All the three parameters vary with the dimensionality of inputs $d$. \end{obs}
+\begin{obs} The ensemble index $b$ is computed by Eq.~(\ref{eq:15}) with spatial parameters $\left\{x_d,\ y_d,\ c_d\right\}$, where $x_d,\ y_d$ are exponents of $N$ and $L$, and $c_d$ is a constant.
+All the spatial parameters vary with the dimensionality of inputs $d$. \end{obs}

-In 2-D, to determine the $x_2,\ y_2,\ c_2$ in Eq. (\ref{eq:15}), we test 81 $\left\{N,\ L\right\}$, which are the combinations of: $L,\ N\ \in$ \{100, 200, 500, 800, 1000, 2000, 5000, 10000, 20000\}.
+In 2-D, to determine the $x_2,\ y_2,\ c_2$ in Eq.~(\ref{eq:15}), we test 81 $\left\{N,\ L\right\}$, which are the combinations of: $L,\ N\ \in$ \{100, 200, 500, 800, 1000, 2000, 5000, 10000, 20000\}.
 For each $\left\{N[i],\ L\left[i\right]\right\}$, we could obtain a real training accuracy by experiment.
-Their corresponding ensemble indexes $b[i]$ are found using Eq. (\ref{eq:11}).
-Finally, we determine the $x_2,\ y_2,\ c_2$ by fitting the $\frac{1}{b},\ N,\ L$ to Eq. (\ref{eq:15}); this yields the expression for the ensemble index for 2-D:
+Their corresponding ensemble indexes $b[i]$ are found using Eq.~(\ref{eq:11}).
+Finally, we determine the $x_2,\ y_2,\ c_2$ by fitting the $\frac{1}{b},\ N,\ L$ to Eq.~(\ref{eq:15}); this yields the expression for the ensemble index for 2-D: